cisocrgroup/pocoweb/frontend/public_html/doc.md

 - - -
 <a id='installation'></a>
 ## Installation
-Pocoweb is open source software and is distributed under the [Apache 2.0](LICENSE) license.
+PoCoWeb is open source software and is distributed under the [Apache 2.0](LICENSE) license.
 You can download the source code from its
 [github repository](http://github.com/cisocrgroup/pocoweb).